IsrC11/MAYA/User_Guide.md

 <p align='justify'>
 This tutorial demonstrates how to use MAYA with a dataset annotated with SMILES notation and associated activity or property data to automate the analysis of SMARts patterns and generate a chemical multiverse.
 The purpose of this tutorial is to serve as a learning tool for using MAYA.
 To enhance accessibility and efficiency for the user, we simplify the code analysis and focus on practical implementation.

+---

-### Set up compounds dataset
+### Set up compound dataset
 <p align='justify'>
 The current version of **MAYA** supports several file types, including .CSV, .XLSX, .TSV, .XLSX, .JSON and .XML.
-The dataset must be annotated with SMILES notation and include at least 1 activities or properties.
+The dataset must be annotated with SMILES notation, ID and include at least 1 activities or properties.
 The structure of the input is illustrated in the dataset examples.
 We need to define certain variables to ensure that MAYA uses the correct columns for calculations.

+#### Dataset settings

 1. **dataset** (CSV, XLSX, TSV, JSON, XML): DataFrame of compounds provided by the user.